centre-for-educational-technology/rada2/README.md

   - Please make sure to switch to `production` branch if you are running on production server
   - In case of development instance, please make sure to build the static assets.
 Refer to [working with compiled assets](#working-with-compiled-assets) for more information
 - Move into the directory (`cd rada2`)
-- Install the dependencies `composer install`
+- Install the dependencies `composer install`, add `--no-dev` in production
 - Make sure that .env file is present and configured as needed (copy .env.example to .env and fill in with data)
   - Either create application key manually or do that with a command `php artisan key:generate`
   - Make sure that `APP_ENV=production` and `APP_DEBUG=false` for production environments (this should prevent unneeded error detailed data exposure)